-This course comprises a series of introductory workshops for students facing the challenges of using ‘real-world’ datasets.
-It helps participants get to grips with accessing, preparing and analysing datasets from UK longitudinal studies, using examples from actual datasets available from the UK Data Service (UKDS).
-The course is being run jointly between CLOSER and the UKDS.
+This course comprised a series of introductory workshops for students facing the challenges of using ‘real-world’ datasets.
+It helped participants get to grips with accessing, preparing and analysing datasets from UK longitudinal studies, using examples from actual datasets available from the UK Data Service (UKDS).
+The course was run jointly between CLOSER and the UKDS.

 Are you new to using longitudinal study data, or are you looking to use ‘real-world’ datasets for the first time?
 Perhaps you are looking to use longitudinal study datasets for your Dissertation but are unsure where to start?

 This course will help you to become familiar with the basics of data access, how to clean and prepare datasets, and how to use, report and interpret outputs of analysis.
 It uses real datasets from longitudinal studies as guided examples, with interactive quizzes and hands-on analysis tasks to help you become confident in using real-world longitudinal datasets.

 By the end of this course, you’ll have a clear understanding of the following;